hackerbay/Employee-Handbook/README.md

----
-layout: markdown_page
-title: Team Handbook
-twitter_image: '/images/tweets/handbook-gitlab.png'
----

-The GitLab team handbook is the central repository for how we run the company.
-Printed it consists of about 500 pages of text.
-As part of our value of being transparent the handbook is <a href="https://gitlab.com/gitlab-com/www-gitlab-com/tree/master/source/handbook">open to the world</a>, and we welcome feedback<a name="feedback"></a>.
-Please make a <a href="https://gitlab.com/gitlab-com/www-gitlab-com/merge_requests">merge request</a> to suggest improvements or add clarifications.
+The HackerBay team handbook is the central repository for how we run the company.
+As part of our value of being transparent the handbook is open to the world, and we welcome feedback.
+Please make a pull request to suggest improvements or add clarifications.

-Please use <a href="https://gitlab.com/gitlab-com/www-gitlab-com/issues">issues</a> to ask questions.
+Please use issues to ask questions.

 * [General](/handbook)
   * [Values](/handbook/values)